m93a/AbsoluteUnit.js/README.md

   ```

 - `subsystem` -- *Default:* `'auto'` *Not yet implemented.* The subsystem, or technical field, etc., to use when simplifying a `unit`.
 It can provide additional hints about which units to use when there are multiple options within the same system.
-Available subsystems are `'mechanics'`, `'chemistry'`, `'electricity_and_magnetism'`, etc. When `subsystem === 'auto'`, UnitMath will try to infer the subsystem from the individual units that make up that `unit`:
+Available subsystems are `'mechanics'`, `'chemistry'`, `'electricity_and_magnetism'`, etc. When `subsystem === 'auto'`, AbsoluteUnit.js will try to infer the subsystem from the individual units that make up that `unit`:

   ```js
   // Proposed, but not yet implemented